 IGLP: The Conference

-Our inaugural conference will be a celebration of the IGLP’s first five years and we invite all those interested in pursuing new thinking about law and global policy to join us in Cambridge.
-We are particularly hopeful that IGLP alumni and friends will find the Conference a useful opportunity to share their ongoing research.
-The 2013 IGLP Conference will be held directly following the 2013 Law and Society Association conference (May 30-June 2, 2013), which will be convened in Boston.
+Our inaugural conference was a celebration of the IGLP’s first five years and we invited all those interested in pursuing new thinking about law and global policy to join us in Cambridge.
+We are particularly pleased that IGLP alumni and friends found the Conference a useful opportunity to share their ongoing research.
+The 2013 IGLP Conference was held directly following the 2013 Law and Society Association conference (May 30-June 2, 2013), which was convened in Boston.